Center-for-Digital-Narrative/Living-Glossary-of-Digital-Narrative/src/content/terms/remix.md

 ---
 title: Remix
-description: "The recombination of existing media elements to create new works, highlighting issues of authorship, originality, and copyright in the digital age"
+description: The recombination of existing media elements to create new works, highlighting issues of authorship, originality, and copyright in the digital age
 author: Daniel Johannes Rosnes
 pubDate: 2025-09-24
 seeAlso:
   - appropriation
   - combinatorics
   - remediation
+worksReferenced: |-
+  Gunkel, David J. _Of Remixology: Ethics and Aesthetics after Remix_.
+MIT Press, 2016.

+  Lessig, Lawrence. _Remix: Making Art and Commerce Thrive in the Hybrid Economy_.
+Bloomsbury Academic, 2008.

+  Manovich, Lev. _The Language of New Media_.
+MIT Press, 2001.

+  Manovich, Lev. _Software Takes Command_.
+Bloomsbury, 2013.

+  Navas, Eduardo. _Remix Theory: The Aesthetics of Sampling_.
+Springer, 2012.

+  Waysdorf, Abby S. “Remix in the Age of Ubiquitous Remix.” _Convergence_, vol. 27, no. 4, Aug.
+2021, pp. 1129–44. _SAGE Journals_, https://doi.org/10.1177/1354856521994454.
+furtherReading: |-
+  Sinnreich, Aram. _Mashed up: Music, Technology, and the Rise of Configurable Culture_.
+Univ. of Massachusetts Press, 2010.

+  Boone, Marcus. _In Praise of Copying_.
+Harvard University Press, 2013.
 ---
-## Explication

 Remix is the creation of new works by repurposing existing material.
 The term remix exists in relation to many similar terms, such as mashup, bricolage, and sampling (Gunkel 2016, 3), but remix emerged as the de facto term that encompasses the spectrum of transformative and derivative works, a synecdoche for a better term that does not exist.
 Remix is a contested term with many different meanings; remix can be everything from the specific practice of creating art using existing material to the “dominant aesthetics of the era of globalization” (Manovich 2013, 267) and a cultural “binder” that infects every aspect of culture (Navas 2012, 4).
 Remix does have one boundary, which is that works of remix should be recognizable as reinterpretation of an original (Navas 2012, 65); without this identifiable link, they cease to be a remix.